 Major Record Label Emails

-Most of the big record labels like Spinnin and Ultra allow artists to send in music directly from a “Contact Us’ form on their website.
+Most of the big record labels like Spinnin Records, and Ultra allow artists to send in music directly from a “Contact Us’ form on their website.

 For the other labels that don’t have this you will need to find their demo email and send the songs there.